Scottish ferry fiasco: Passenger capacity

+Initial delays

-The contract for the ships stipulated that Ferguson Marine had to submit individual sets of drawings at least 30 days prior to work starting, as CMAL needed approval from Lloyds Register.
+The contract for the ships stipulated that Ferguson Marine had to submit individual sets of drawings at least 30 days prior to work starting, as CMAL needed approval from Lloyd's Register.
 Ferguson Marine reported that the requirement for CMAL to sign off every drawing slowed progress down and it could take several months for the shipbuilder to process CMAL's comments on the individual drawings.
-The shipbuilder reported that it had to engage in out-of-sequence working to try to keep the project moving so it prioritised constructing the vessels to meet the milestone dates.
-Despite not having an approved design steel was cut on the on 15 December 2015 in line with the contractual date.
+The shipbuilder reported that it had to engage in out-of-sequence working to try to keep the project moving, so it prioritised constructing the vessels to meet the milestone dates.
+Despite not having an approved design, steel was cut on 15 December 2015 in line with the contractual date.
 CMAL's onsite team identified problems during construction and issued reports to Ferguson Marine's management outlining their concerns and recommendations.
-The shipbuilder considered some of recommendations unnecessary and adding to costs and delays.
-CMAL could not direct the builder to respond and by the time they went into administration only 52 per cent of the issues had been resolved.
+The shipbuilder considered some of the recommendations unnecessary and that they added to costs and delays.
+CMAL could not direct the builder to respond, and by the time they went into administration only 52 per cent of the issues had been resolved.
 From 2016 Ferguson Marine experienced cash flow problems which it blamed on problems with the contract.
-The Scottish Government approved a series of financial support and loans.
-Audit Scotland subsequently found that although this financial support allowed the shipbuilder to retain its workforce, it did little to impact on the progress of the vessels.The delays got worse as the project progressed.
+The Scottish Government approved a series of financial support payments and loans.
+Audit Scotland subsequently found that although this financial support allowed the shipbuilder to retain its workforce, it had little effect on the progress of construction.The delays got worse as the project progressed.
 By November 2017, when First Minister Nicola Sturgeon launched Glen Sannox, the ship (which was supposed to be in service by mid-2018) was 431 days behind schedule.
-At launch windows had been painted on, the funnel was not operational and the bulbous bow, though present, was made from flat sheet steel and had been rejected by an inspector from Lloyd's Register as requiring to be renewed in its entirety.
+At launch, windows had been painted on, the funnel was not operational and the bulbous bow, though present, was made from flat sheet steel and had been rejected by an inspector from Lloyd's Register as requiring to be renewed in its entirety.
 The BBC claimed that these items had been fitted so that the builder could claim one of 15 "milestone payments" (to culminate in the final payment of £97 million on delivery of the ferries) from the Scottish Government.
-As of February 2023 the ferry is not yet in service.
+As of October 2024 the ferry is not yet in service.